-■ MPI2-10.
-The PRISM MPI2-10 is 3RU half rack with integrated 9 inch HD display and touch panel.
+MPI2-25.
+The PRISM MPI2-25 is 3RU half rack with integrated 9-inch HD display and touch panel.
+Option PHY is available to add physical layer measurement sets.

-■ MPX2-10.
-The PRISM MPX2-10 is 1RU full rack width optional integrated speakers.
-The MPX2-10 requires an external monitor or a remote connection, such as VNC.
+MPX2-25.
+The PRISM MPX2-25 is 1RU full rack width optional integrated speakers.
+The MPX2-25 requires an external monitor or a remote connection, such as VNC.
+Option PHY is available to add physical layer measurement sets.
+Option RACK is required for rack mount.